-Staff and governors should use a school email account or Governor Hub for all official school communication to ensure everyone is protected through the traceability of communication.
+Staff should use a school email account or Governor Hub for all official school communication to ensure everyone is protected through the traceability of communication.
 Under no circumstances should staff contact students, parents or conduct any school business using a personal email address.
 Students should use school approved accounts on the school system for educational purposes.
 Where required parent/carer permission will be obtained for the student account to exist.
-For advice on emailing, sharing personal or confidential information or the need to gain parent permission refer to the policy for GDPR.
+For advice on emailing, sharing personal or confidential information or the need to gain parent permission refer to the policies for GDPR.
 Emails created or received as part of any school role will be subject to disclosure in response to a request for information under the Freedom of Information Act 2000.

-Staff, governors and students should not open emails or attachments from suspect sources and should report their receipt to IT Support via email at Haileybury Turnford.
+Staff, governors, and students should not open emails or attachments from suspect sources and should report their receipt to the Online Safety Lead.